Thai Red Curry Noodle Soup

 Featured Comment

-reasons to make thai red curry noodle soup
+Why you’ll love this thai red curry noodle soup recipe

-- Fragrant, flavorful, cold weather comfort food, full of bold Thai flavors
+- Packed with flavor.
+This noodle soup is simply downright fragrant, flavorful, cold weather comfort food, full of bold Thai flavors.

-- Great clean-out-the-fridge meal, adding in any lingering veggies that needs to be used up
+- Clean-out-the-fridge meal.
+And of course this makes for the best clean-out-the-fridge dinner, adding in any lingering veggies that need to be used up.

 Red curry paste is typically used for stir-fry, soups or mixed with coconut milk for curry.
 It is readily available in most grocery store chains, particularly the Thai Kitchen brand, and online, with some brands containing shellfish (shrimp paste).